Inventory Management

 To assess financial health

-Beginning inventory has an important line on a company’s balance sheet, which indicates the financial well-being of a business.
-Since inventory is typically the most valuable asset a company has, this figure is considered by everyone from loan officers to investors.
+Beginning inventory is an important line on a company’s balance sheet, which indicates the financial well-being of a business.
+Since inventory is often the most valuable asset a company has, this figure matters to everyone, from loan officers to investors.

 To assist with accounting processes

 Beginning inventory is also essential to your company’s accounting department.
-Your business needs these numbers and figures to generate accurate income statements, keep an eye out for inventory shrinkage, and write off inventory that’s been lost, stolen, or damaged.
+Your business needs this data to generate accurate income statements, monitor inventory shrinkage, and write off lost, stolen, or damaged inventory.

 To prepare tax documents